zDevelopers/UHPlugin/README.md

          ![Craft golden Apple from human](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_GoldenAppleFromHuman.png)
        - You can configure the number of apples crafted, the type (normal or Notch apple), and if a lore is added (saying “Made from the fallen head of *ThePlayer*”).
          ![Lure of a golden apple crafted from a Wither](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_LoreGoldenApple.png)
-       - You can also do the same for wither heads.
+       - You can also do the same from wither heads.
          ![Craft from a wither head](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_GoldenAppleFromWither.png)
        - There is a way to remove the lore (because two golden apple with a different lore are not stackable), either in the config (lore not added) or using a craft:
          ![Craft - Lore removal](http://amaury.carrade.eu/files/Minecraft/Plugins/UH/UHPlugin_Craft_LoreGoldenAppleRemoval.png)